- Special to The Washington Times - Tuesday, January 20, 2026

 A “Russia-Arab world” summit planned for October had to be canceled because of a lack of interest from Arab countries, another clear sign of Moscow’s declining pull.

 “Putin views Russia as a ‘civilizational power.’
-This has led it to prioritize Ukraine,” said Lynette Nusbacher, former intelligence adviser to the British government.
+This has led it to prioritize Ukraine,” said Lynette Nusbacher, a former intelligence adviser to the British government.
 “This makes their Middle East position optional, and because Russia depends on China, Russia is less able to challenge China in the Gulf.”

-Shared interests, such as oil and gas producers, help keep Russia maintain relatively strong ties with Oman and Qatar.
+Shared interests, such as oil and gas producers, help Russia maintain relatively strong ties with Oman and Qatar.

 Oman granted visa-free travel to Russia last year, and Qatar has negotiated some humanitarian exchanges between Ukraine and Russia.